 The best and top three content marketing forms we have are social media (93%), case studies (82%), and blogging (81%).
 Even so, case studies are the most effective.
-By the time we are getting to 2021, podcasts and videos will be the most famous media to use.
-They will make 80% of internet content
+By the time we are getting to 2023, podcasts and videos will be the most famous media to use.
+They will make 80% of internet content.

 Channels for distributing content and promotion

 The conventional channels for distribution are websites, blogs, and social media sites.
 Social media sites include Facebook, LinkedIn, and Twitter.
-When using video, content marketers are choosing Facebook, Instagram, YouTube, and Vimeo as their preferred medium choices.
+When using video, content marketers choose Facebook, Instagram, YouTube, and Vimeo as their preferred medium choices.